This page provides information about energy rebates and energy bills support schemes, heating and health projects and the Household Support Fund.

 Energy Price Guarantee

-Money Saving Expert have produced an energy price cap calculator which may help to calculate your energy costs, based on your usage.
+Money Saving Expert have produced an energy price cap calculator (external link) which may help to calculate your energy costs, based on your usage.
 If you are currently on a pre-capped standard tariff you can enter your energy figures into the calculator for an estimate of what you will pay under the new energy price guarantee.
 This calculator won't be able to provide estimates for those on a fixed tariff deal, only for standard tariffs.

 Household Support Fund

-The Cambridgeshire Household Support Fund has been created to help people experiencing immediate financial hardship to pay for food and household energy bills.
+The Cambridgeshire Household Support Fund (external link) has been created to help people experiencing immediate financial hardship to pay for food and household energy bills.
 Help is available for pensioners and other people on eligible benefits who are struggling with food and energy costs.

 Warm Home Discount Scheme